 \subsection{Evaluation on Cross-task Attack}

-In this part, we explore whether the adversarial examples generated on 3D semantic segmentation models can transfer to 3D detectors.
-Specifically, we adopt a PointNet++ structure for the 3D semantic segmentation and obtain adversarial examples following point perturbation attack described in Section~\ref{sec:adversarial_attacks} and adapted with the loss of 3D semantic segmentation.
-We conduct experiments under the point perturbation attack instead of point detachment and attachment considering its appropriate balance between performance and perceptibility reported in Table~\ref{table:performance_versus_perceptibility}.
+In this part, we investigate whether the adversarial examples generated on 3D semantic segmentation models can transfer to 3D detectors.
+Specifically, we adopt a PointNet++ structure for the 3D semantic segmentation and obtain adversarial examples using the point perturbation attack described in Section~\ref{sec:adversarial_attacks} and adapted with the loss of 3D semantic segmentation.
+We conduct experiments under the point perturbation attack instead of point detachment and attachment, considering its appropriate balance between attack ability and perceptibility reported in Table~\ref{table:performance_versus_perceptibility}.

 We summarize the results of cross-task transfer attacks in Table~\ref{table:cross_task_trans}.
-Adversarial examples are generated by FGM, MI-FGM, and PGD rule ($\epsilon$=10cm) on semantic segmentation models and evaluated on state-of-the-art detectors.
-Generally, the cross-task transfer point perturbation attack is significantly more effective than direct source attack reported in Figure~\ref{fig:kitti_perturbation_attack} on voxel-based detectors.
-Specifically, the mAP ratios under source point perturbation attack (PGD-based) of Second, Voxel-RCNN, Part-A\^{}2 are 70.80\%, 80.24\%, and 75.11\%, respectively, while that under transferred attack from 3D semantic segmentation are 48.09\%, 59.95\%, and 47.43\%.
-This observation suggests the weakness of source attack for voxel-based detectors again.
-We can not assume voxel-based detectors are robust just because it has higher mAP ratios under source attack, considering the inherent limitation of source attack as described in Section~\ref{sec:attacking_voxel_based_detectors}.
+Adversarial examples are generated using FGM, MI-FGM, and PGD rule ($\epsilon$=10cm) on semantic segmentation models and evaluated on state-of-the-art detectors.
+Generally, the cross-task transfer point perturbation attack is significantly more effective than the direct source attack reported in Figure~\ref{fig:kitti_perturbation_attack} on voxel-based detectors.
+Specifically, the mAP ratios under source point perturbation attack (PGD-based) of SECOND, Voxel-RCNN, Part-A\^{}2 are 70.80\%, 80.24\%, and 75.11\%, respectively, while that under transferred attack from 3D semantic segmentation are 48.09\%, 59.95\%, and 47.43\%.
+This observation suggests the weakness of source attacks for voxel-based detectors again.
+We cannot assume that voxel-based detectors are inherently robust merely because it has higher mAP ratios under source attack, considering the inherent limitation of source attack as described in Section~\ref{sec:attacking_voxel_based_detectors}.
 Even so, considering the performance of detectors under source attack, cross-model attack, and cross-task attack, voxel-based detectors are still generally more robust than point-based detectors.
-Besides, the effectiveness of transferred attack from 3D semantic segmentation task makes sense, as the model adopts point-based representation and backbones like 3DSSD and PointRCNN.
-BTW, the iterative attacks are still more effective than the single-step attacks in the cross-task attack.
+By the way, the iterative attacks are still more effective than the single-step attacks in the cross-task attack.